RuojiWang/MEDToolBox/README.md

  <small>

- * MEDToolBox is your medical toolbox for maxillofacial preoperative planning.
+ * MEDToolBox is your medical toolbox for craniomaxillofacial preoperative planning.
 My first impression of the software engineer.
 It comes from a national 863 project in China.
 This software is a preoperative planning system based on VTK&ITK.

- * It includes many functions related to cranial and maxillofacial surgery. **The use of the implicit function to make guide plate is an innovative function, which makes it possible to get any size and shape of the maxillofacial mesh.**
+ * It includes many functions related to cranial and craniomaxillofacial surgery. **The use of the implicit function to make guide plate is an innovative function, which makes it possible to get any size and shape of the craniomaxillofacial mesh.**

- * **As a preoperative planning the MEDToolBox has five modes to complete a series of maxillofacial operation, such as reflection mode guide plate mode and collision detection mode.
+ * **As a preoperative planning the MEDToolBox has five modes to complete a series of craniomaxillofacial operation, such as reflection mode guide plate mode and collision detection mode.
 The following picture shows the function distribution.**

  * **According to the Pareto Principle, Only 20% is the most important things.
 Important imformation is marked in bold.**